guildai/guild.ai/pages/kb/magic.md

 ### Motivation

 Guild AI tracks machine learning experiments and does so without requiring changes to your code.
-[Dependencies Considered Harmful](dependencies.md) describes the benefit to this approach.
+[Dependencies](dependencies.md) describes the benefit to this approach.

 Because a number of machine learning scripts are written without support for command line interfaces, Guild supports script